Skip to main content

 While we wish we never had to make adjustments to our rates at all, the fact is that it’s sometimes necessary to stay ahead of the curve and keep dependable power flowing to our members.
 The board has made every effort to keep these changes to a minimum and hope that by making smaller changes now, our members won’t have to experience bigger ones later.

 The chart provided shows an example of how these rate adjustments will affect you.
-You can also visit our Rate Schedules Effective April 2025 page or Contact Us for more information.
+You can also visit our Rate Schedules page or Contact Us for more information.

 In the video below, local journalist and podcaster Steve Ball does a deep dive into the co-op's upcoming rate adjustment.